 HeySummit Term: ‘Event’

-- Meaning: The summit, conference, trade show or collection of meetings organised by the Event Organiser.
+- Meaning: The summit, conference, trade show or collection of meetings organized by the Event Organizer.
 An ‘Event’ will have one or more speakers (presenters) delivering one or more talks (webinars)

 - Common Webinar Equivalent: Some webinar systems have a direct cross over but many do not have this concept or related functionality which is why an integration with HeySummit is the answer.